AnthonyBackstrom/Portfolio/README.md

 I'm a final-year ICT engineering student at **Jyväskylä University of Applied Sciences**, specializing in **data analytics** and **artificial intelligence**.
 My studies are nearly complete — just the **thesis** and **final internship** remain.

-Before stepping into tech, I spent 8 years working in **precision manufacturing** as a CNC machinist, operating Fanuc and Siemens systems.
+Before stepping into tech, I spent 8 years working in **precision manufacturing** as a CNC machinist, operating Fanuc, AutoCAD and Siemens systems.
 That hands-on experience gave me a deep appreciation for efficiency, accuracy, and solving practical problems — things I now approach from a data and automation perspective.

 I'm currently looking for opportunities where I can turn data into decisions, and code into real-world impact.